Dwain-SysAdmin/SQl-CSharp-Assessment/README.md

 sql/answers.sql

-This will create the database `AssessmentDB` and insert sample data.
+This will run SQL scripts to gather info from the tables in the AssessmentDB

 ## Run Application